laraXgram/laraxgram.github.io/src/temple8.md

 <a name="reserved-keywords"></a>
 ### Reserved Keywords

-By default, some keywords are reserved for Temple8's internal use in order to render components.
+By default, some keywords are reserved for Template's internal use in order to render components.
 The following keywords cannot be defined as public properties or method names within your components:

 class="content-list" markdown="1